 The numbers of family, juvenile, and mental illness cases coming before the court have greatly increased, while the numbers of criminal and complex civil cases have declined.
 The court is grappling with issues of family breakdown, drug addiction, mental illness, and youth-at-risk.
 These kinds of cases are not best addressed in a normal courtroom.
 Instead, the King County Superior Court has created problem-solving courts, such as Drug Court and Family Treatment Court, which focus on getting people back on their feet, rather than punishing them.
 The court has also begun to use alternatives to incarceration such as restorative justice, a move that Cathy strongly supports.

 Cathy has experience with the kinds of cases facing the court.
 As a judge and commissioner pro tem for 6 years in King County Superior Court, Cathy presided in family, juvenile, and mental illness courts.
-As a former Drug Court Judge with the Lummi Nation Tribal Court, she presided in treatment court.
-With close to eight years (7 years, 9 months) of judicial experience, six of those years judging in King County Superior Court, she is an experienced judge.
+As a former Drug Court judge with the Lummi Nation Tribal Court, she presided in treatment court.
+As an administrative law judge with the Office of Administrative Hearings, she heard case after case involving unrepresented individuals.
+With close to 8 years of judicial experience, six of those years serving as a judge/commissioner pro tem in King County Superior Court, and the rest as an administrative law judge and tribal court judge, she is an experienced judicial officer.